 Finally, a 5D with a touchscreen

 The biggest surprise for me when I powered up the Mark IV was the touchscreen.
-It feels like this has been a long time coming but now that it’s finally here, the wait feels worth it.
+It feels like this has been a long time coming but now that it’s finally here, the wait was worth it.
 You can now access all of the menu options through the touchscreen, and also choose your focus point when working in live view.
 You can even enable touch shutter which allows you to take a shot just by tapping on the screen itself.

 I have to admit it took me a while to get used to being able to work through the menus by touch—I just kept forgetting I had the option!
 But it really did speed things up for me.
 It’ll be hard to revert to the Mark II standard menu.